TheSingingFox/a-real-programmer/README.md

 It will compile directly, and your source code is lost forever.

 Of course all those programs don't do very much, but they may get longer over time.

+You'll have to figure out what they do by yourself.